A: Aerosols, Aluminium Cans/Foil, Asbestos Waste, Appliances.

 Waste Electrical and Electronic Equipment (WEEE) is the name given to any item that is powered via mains electricity or by batteries; such as a kitchen appliance, mobile phone, computer, TV.

-WEEE items should not be placed in General Waste bins, but must be collected seperately.
+WEEE items should not be placed in General Waste bins, but must be collected separately.

-On Campus: Please complete the online disposal request form.
+On Campus: For data-holding equipment, such as computers, laptops, mobile phone and all IT equipment, please use the 'Reuse & Recycle Service' offered by DTS.
+For non-IT equipment, please complete the online disposal request form.
 WEEE can also be deemed as hazardous waste i.e. fridges and freezers, CRT screens and batteries.
 These items need to be stored safely and securely to prevent pollution and to prevent risk to health.

 Off Campus: Electrical items can usually be disposed of at your local household waste recycling centre.
 Your local council may also provide a bulky waste collection (e.g. for white goods).